cjmcdonald42/mxMoodle/docs/GETTING_STARTED.md

     - `SMTP security`: select `TLS`
     - `SMTP username`: enter `mx-moomail`
     - `SMTP password`: enter `Pass1word`
-    - `Support Email`: enter `admin@localhost.local` — this value doesn't really matter, but it needs to look like an email (i.e. have an extension)
     - `No-reply address`: enter `noreply@localhost.local` (or anything else that looks like an email) — this address will be the "sender" of all mxschool emails sent from your server
     - `Email via information`: select `Never`
     - Click `Save Changes`
 - `Site administration` > `Development` > `Debugging`
     - `Debug messages`: select `DEVELOPER: extra Moodle debug messages for developers`
     - Click `Save Changes`
-- `Site administration` > `Middlesex School` > `Email Settings`
-    - `Redirect Email`: enter your email address
-    - Click `Save Changes`

 Now log out and be sure that you are still able to log in successfully with the new login page.
-If you updated the appearance settings successfully, you should land on your dashboard when you log in, and your theme color should be Middlesex's red.
+If your server fails to load the login page, you probably entered the url incorrectly in the settings.
+You can manually enter the correct version in your browser's search bar to regain access to the site.
+You should land on your dashboard when you log in, and if you updated the appearance settings successfully, your theme color should be Middlesex's red.

 ##### Installing Testing User Data
 The last step for your installation is to install users to work with.
 This will require that you fill data in 5 different tables.
 You will need to acquire test data CSVs before you proceed.